specialprocedures/chpy/README.md

 # Notes
 This tool enables users to build a corporate network from information on the UK Companies House API.

-It's still a very early version, full of cheap bug-fixes, and poorly-documented and thoroughly un-PEP8 code, but it's published.
+It's still a very early version, full of cheap bug-fixes, debugging print-outs, and poorly-documented and thoroughly un-PEP8 code, but it's published.
 Please feel free to mess around with what you have here, and provide feedback on anything you encounter.
 Although please note it's undergoing a fairly substantial re-write with a big new update due in late January.

 # Installation
 ```